 While there are plenty of vegetarian chili options, sometimes the mood strikes for something a little heartier.
 Substituting ground chicken for beef brings the same traditional flavors and textures of the classic chili you crave — just lightened up for your healthy diet.
 This spicy chicken chili seriously hits the spot and brings the heat during a cold Winter.
-Ready to make it for yourself?
-Keep reading for the chili recipe.

 1 tablespoon canola oil